MicrosoftDocs/fabric-docs/docs/real-time-analytics/one-logical-copy.md

 ## How it works

-The following table describes the behavior of your KQL database and tables when you  turn on or turn off data availability.
+The following table describes the behavior of your KQL database and tables when you  turn on or turn off **OneLake availability**.

 | | Turned on|Turned off|
 |------|---------|--------|